 Once you have sought help from a medical professional, you should contact a Tulsa car accident lawyer for help filing a car accident lawsuit.

 Oklahoma is an at-fault state, which means you can seek compensation from the at-fault party in your auto accident.

 This evidence is imperative when seeking compensation for medical expenses, lost wages, and pain and suffering.
-If you have suffered whiplash or any other type of injury following a car accident, the attorneys at The Edwards Law Firm will review your case for free to determine if you have legal options.
+If you have suffered whiplash or any other type of injury following a car accident, the auto accident attorneys in Tulsa at The Edwards Law Firm will review your case for free to determine if you have legal options.
 If you do, we will work for no charge unless we help recover the compensation you deserve.
+Contact us today.